 In 2018, homeowners filed over 70,000 claims for lightning damage losses.
 While the total number of claims was down from recent years, the average claim cost actually rose.
 The Insurance Information Institute (III) theorizes this is due to several factors including rising construction costs plus the amount of sophisticated Smart Home devices that are damaged in an electrical storm.
+These damages are often very significant and can make drastic alternations to anyone’s home so ensuring that they’re protected is pretty much essential.
+Homeowners from all over the world call in the best electrician Brisbane has, or wherever they live, to come and make sure their electrics are safe and secured if a storm is approaching.

 Since we’re headquartered in Florida, the number one state for lightning strikes, Fudge Insurance knows the shocking damage it can cause.
 However, there are some ways you can protect your home and be a little more prepared for lightning damage.